Menil Drawing Institute, Houston

 May 7–September 19, 2021

 The 1920s were a decade of both progression and backlash.
 A catastrophic World War followed by a pandemic with remarkable parallels to the current coronavirus crisis awakened people’s thirst for life.
 At no time in the 20th century was the desire for change more intense.
+The exhibition places movements such as Bauhaus, Dada, and New Objectivity, as well as design and architecture icons in dialogue, revealing the formal diversity that characterised those transformative years.

 The result is an illustrative spectrum of some 300 works divided into narrative chapters.
 Invited contemporary artists who explicitly engage with the formal language and themes of the 1920s bridge the gap to the present day